 Reaching Your Potential Fans Directly

 - Follow the social media pages of the artists that fit into your categories.
-Pay attention to which Social Media platform they get the most engagement to focus your efforts.
+Pay attention to which of their Social Media pages get the most engagement to focus your efforts.

 - Start engaging with their fans by responding back to comments they make on the established artist’s page.